Are you interested in offering a placement to one of our students?

 The decision about whether to accept or reject a candidate is entirely yours.

-If you are interested in employing one or more of our students, please contact:
+If you are interested in employing one or more of our students, please contact the PTY team: